jhenriquez418/linux-java-jdk-installer/README.md

 The script performs the following:

-1. **Validate Parameters**: based in the name, it will determine and inform you whether you're installing an OpenJDK or Oracle JDK.
+1. **Validate Parameters**: based in the name, it will determine and inform you whether you're installing an Oracle provided OpenJDK or Oracle JDK.
 It will then confirm the provided SHA256 sum value matches that for the provided JDK `tar` file.

 2. **Extract JDK File**: extracts the provided JDK `tar`, and confirm, based on naming convention, whether the extracted folder is a JDK folder.

-3. **Check if JDK is Already Installed**: script extracted JDK are installed in `/usr/lib/jvm/jdk-*` folder.
-The scripts checks if there are any versions of JDK installed that meets this criteria.
+3. **Check if JDK is Already Installed**: The scripts checks if there is a JDK installed by running `javac -version`.
+If it successfully runs, it then checks how the installed JDK was configured by looking up the system's alternatives.
+The script will only installed the specified JDK if there is no JDK installed or if the current one was configured through alternatives.

-4. **Removes Previous Versions**: if there are any versions of the JDK installed, the script will remove them.
-This step also includes removing any previously configured `update-alternatives`.
+4. **Removes Previous Versions**: the script will remove the JDK it previously installed.
+This step also includes removing configuration settings done through `update-alternatives`.

 5. **Move Extracted JDK to Folder**: moves the extracted JDK to `/usr/lib/jvm/jdk-*`.
 For example if installing JDK 10, the folder will be `/usr/lib/jvm/jdk-10`.